nbock/dragons/README.md

-* STATUS UPDATE FOR CLARA & NOLAN *
+STATUS UPDATE FOR CLARA & NOLAN
-If you run game.py, you can see something is wrong in the main solving loop.
-We know when we lose, but usually running it just results in a hang
+The variable get_assigned_value function is always None, so that needs to be fixed Something is broken with solver.bt_search_MS(prop_GAC)